 For this reason submitting music should be part of your music promotion routine.
 Whether that’s submitting a track to influencers influencers to review or promote, or submitting your track to a Spotify playlist you want to be on.

 We’ve written a complete guide to music submission that should answer all your questions on this topic

 This is an area we’re big believers in.
 The last decade or so has seen a massive shift in the industry and influencers now play a big role in helping your music reach a larger audience.

 These influencers are the people who run music blogs, YouTube channels and playlists on streaming services, often with thousands of subscribers.
 They have active, and engaged audiences who happily consume the new music they share.

 The great thing with influencer marketing is that these people have already done the hard work of carving out an audience within their specific niche.
 You already know that their audience is interested in house, drum and bass, techno, or whatever the genre is you’re targeting.

 Connecting with influencers is one of the most effective forms of promoting your music.
 Building one relationship can result in exposure to thousands on new potential fans overnight.
 The downside?
 It’s not always that easy.

-We’ll be going into more detail on how to reach out to influencers in future posts, but in the meantime our recommendation would be to start keeping track of influencers in your genre who you want to make contact with in the future.
+We’ll be going into more detail on how to reach out to influencers in future posts, including music promotion services and music video promotion, but in the meantime our recommendation would be to start keeping track of influencers in your genre who you want to make contact with in the future.

 Streaming Services – Spotify, YouTube Music, Apple Music, Deezer etc